-Oportun Financial Corporation (together with its subsidiaries, "Oportun" or the "Company") is a mission-driven fintech that puts its members' financial goals within reach.
+Oportun Financial Corporation (together with its subsidiaries unless the context indicates otherwise, "Oportun" or the "Company") is a mission driven fintech that puts its members' financial goals within reach.
 With intelligent borrowing, savings, and budgeting capabilities, the Company empowers members with the confidence to build a better financial future.
 Oportun takes a holistic approach to serving its members and views as its purpose to responsibly meet their current capital needs, help grow its members' financial profiles, increase their financial awareness and put them on a path to a financially healthy life.
-Oportun offers access to a comprehensive suite of digital banking products, offered either directly or through partners, including lending, savings and investing powered by A.I.
-The Company's credit products include personal loans, secured personal loans and credit cards.
-The Company's digital banking products include automated savings, long-term investing and retirement savings.
+Oportun offers access to a comprehensive suite of products powered by A.I., offered either directly or through partners, including unsecured and secured lending, and savings.
 The Company is headquartered in San Carlos, California.
 The Company has been certified by the United States Department of the Treasury as a Community Development Financial Institution ("CDFI") since 2009.